Microfinance Institutions

 Within innovation ecosystems, VC connects capital to research, talent, and commercialization pipelines.
 In mature hubs, it operates as part of a dense institutional network involving universities, corporates, and policy actors.
 Governments increasingly position VC as a core tool for driving digital transformation and competitiveness[74].

-VC is most critical during early growth phases, particularly the valley of death, when startups must scale before revenues can sustain operations.
+VC is most critical during early growth phases, particularly the valley of death, when startups must scale even though revenues can barely sustain operations.
 Seed and Series A funding determine whether a company survives long enough to reach viability.

 VC is also decisive during technological inflection points, when uncertainty is high and conventional finance avoids exposure.
 Periods of paradigm shift, such as the current expansion of artificial intelligence, depend on venture capital to accelerate adoption and infrastructure development[75].